ramonmeza/MySteamStats/README.md

 - [ ] **Make forms functional**

+- [ ] Utilize Steam API to personalize menu with Steam icon and Steam nickname

 - [ ] About Page
     - [ ] Make it pretty
     - [ ] describe the platform and it's purpose